maubanel/p4v-unreal/ue5/README.md

 ![](../images/line3.png)

-Unreal integrates **Perforce** into their workflow nicely.
-They make it easy to use and it avoids conflicts with other team members when editing binaries.
-We can do most operations for version control inside of UE5.
+Unreal integrates **Perforce** into their workflow but it is fairly bug ridden at the moment.
+We strongly encourage you not to use Unreal to sync, receive or submit changes.
+This should be done through P4V.
+If you have a project set up you just need to set-up your **[Workspace]() and you are ready to go.
+This guide is for swetting up Perforce for the first time use.

 <br>